Clinical Development Partners

 NATIONAL CANCER INSTITUTE

 PDS has a Cooperative Research and Development Agreement (CRADA) with the National Cancer Institute (NCI), an Institute of the U.S. National Institutes of Health.
-Under CRADA03039, PDS and NCI are co-developing several immunotherapies in upcoming Phase 2 clinical trials over the 2018–2020 period, utilizing combinations of Versamune® with NCI- and PDS-sourced tumor-related proteins or their fragments recognized by the immune system (antigens) in prostate, breast, and HPV-related cancers.
+Under CRADA03039, PDS and NCI are co-developing several immunotherapies in upcoming Phase 2b clinical trials over the 2018–2021 period.

-- PDS0101: Phase 2b clinical trial in pre-anal (Anal Intraepithelial Neoplasia, or AIN2/3) and pre-cervical (Cervical Intraepithelial Neoplasia, or CIN2/3) patients who are also HIV-positive.
+- PDS0101: Phase 2b clinical trial in pre-anal (Anal Intraepithelial Neoplasia, or AIN2/3) patients who are also HIV-positive.

-- PDS0102: Phase 2b clinical trial in late-stage prostate cancer (D0) patients at risk of biochemical recurrence without radiographically measurable disease.
+- PDS0102: Phase 2b clinical trial in late-stage prostate cancer (Stage D0) patients at risk of biochemical recurrence without radiographically measurable disease.

 MERCK CIE/EMD MILLIPORE